RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Note: similar to the previous task (query for question 4), some of the calculations (averaging and grouping) were already done within the supporting tables to increase the speed of running the whole query.

-Now that duplicate tables 'pf2' and 'pf3' have been joined, it is time to join the secondary table (t_roman_zavorka_project_sql_secondary_final) 'sf,' containing data regarding the development of GDP in years:
+Now that duplicate tables 'pf2' and 'pf3' have been joined, it is time to join the secondary table (t_roman_zavorka_project_SQL_secondary_final) 'sf,' containing data regarding the development of GDP in years:

 As the calculations of the percentage annual differences in GDP are relatively simple (there is no need to calculate means or to group the data), they were calculated directly in the nested query through the following columns:
 * sf11.`year`